backprop07/Self-Certainty/README.md

 ### USC Selection from Outputs (`usc_from_outputs.py`)

-The `usc_from_outputs.py` script assists USC (Universal Self-Confidence) in selecting a specific output index.
+The `usc_from_outputs.py` script assists USC in selecting a specific output index.
 When `--dataset_type` is set to `close`, it helps USC choose the first extractable answer if the original answer is not extractable.

 ## Attributions